Services

 Traffic Unit

 The West Covina Police Department investigates all reported traffic collisions that occur in the City of West Covina.
-When an initial report is taken at the scene by patrol officers, it is forwarded to the Traffic Unit for further investigation if it involves a hit and run.
+When patrol officers take an initial report at the scene, it is forwarded to the Traffic Unit for further investigation if it involves a hit-and-run.
 The Traffic Unit finalizes the determination of fault and, if necessary, issues a citation for the traffic violation.

 The Traffic Unit responds to and investigates all fatal traffic collisions that occur within the City of West Covina.
 In the unfortunate event of a fatal traffic collision, the area of the collision must be preserved until the field investigation is complete.
 This may result in street closures for several hours.